Anatomy of a `.swirls` file

 #What's not in this file

-The format scales.
-The blocks this file does not use, but could:
+The other blocks this file does not use:

 Same artifact format.
 Different slots filled.

-The runtime executes this file locally and in the cloud.
-The same lines you reviewed in a PR are what runs.
+Swirls turns this file into the cloud-hosted workflow that runs.
+The same lines you reviewed in a PR are what the platform compiles and deploys.
 The credential is minted per call.
 The state is in Postgres.
 The schedule lives in the file.
 The whole thing is one artifact.
+When the workflow needs an LLM-orchestrated step, the file grows an agent block and a type: agent node, and the runtime sandboxes that part separately.
 If you want to see more .swirls files, swirls.ai is where to start.

 A note on the example: the version of this file currently running in our GTM stack uses a bearer-token auth block against a stored GitHub PAT.
 The OIDC federation form shown above is what the file becomes when GitHub federation lands in the next few weeks.
 Everything else in the file is what we run today.